alazaraklilu/encryptora/README.md

 - We welcome contributions!
 Please fork the repository and create a pull request with your improvements.
 - Fork the repo
 - Create your feature branch (git checkout -b feature/YourFeature)
-- Commit your changes (git commit -m 'Add some feature')
+- Commit your changes (git commit -m 'some feature')
 - Push to the branch (git push origin feature/YourFeature)
 - Open a pull request